Martin our Massage therapist

-At The Hub our sports massage therapist will take a medical history to ascertain relevant information about your health past and present, about your sports in particular and about any injuries you may have incurred.
+At The Hub our sports massage therapist Martin, will take a medical history to ascertain relevant information about your health past and present, about your sports in particular and about any injuries you may have incurred.
 Each treatment will be unique to you the patient, your sport, your state of fitness or injury and your athletic goals.

 Throughout the session several adapted test for strength, suppleness and pain-free range of movement may be undertaken.
 Treatment should be mainly “hands on” using a combination of massage and exercises to strengthen and release soft tissue (muscle, fascia and tendons) and to increase range of movements in joints.

 Sports massage is an effective way of preparing for events and caring for athletes after the event.
 Effects can be psychology as well as physical.
 Pre-event massage is used to warm and loosen up the muscular system and sharpen neuromuscular communications ready for action.
 It is also seen as a vital part of the routine psychological preparation.

 After the event, massage is a popular adjunct to the warming down exercise routine and can in some cases, where a warm down is not possible, replaces this altogether.
-It has the effects of loosening and releasing muscles and increasing localised vascular and lymphatic activity to speed the removal of by-products of athletic activity, e.g. hydron ions (some times known as “lactic acid”) and the waste products from increased cell metabolism.
+It has the effects of loosening and releasing muscles and increasing localised vascular and lymphatic activity to speed the removal of by-products of athletic activity, e.g., hydron ions (sometimes known as “lactic acid”) and the waste products from increased cell metabolism.
 Massage after a challenging training session or after an event or a match can help to eliminate subsequent muscle soreness, particularly if administered 2 to 6 hours after an event.
 Psychologically it acts as a closure to the event and gives the athlete time to reflect.
-After a sports events sports massage, you will feel physically and mentally relaxed
+After a sports event’s sports massage, you will feel physically and mentally relaxed

 At The Hub, we are able to provide massage that is also not related to sports injuries.
-We can assist in helping to relieve stress, anxiety and offer a therapeutic one to one sessions with our clients.
+We can assist in helping to relieve stress, anxiety and offer a therapeutic one to one session with our clients.
 Our reputation is renowned for our caring, having a confidential professional approach, and being person centred to each individual.